joric/mitosis/mitosis-bluetooth/README.md

 I had to disable whitelist support because I couldn't properly erase pairing data in runtime.

-There is a built in app_trace_log but it doesn't work with GCC (probably lacks free memory) so I had to write a small drop-in replacement but.
-In IAR you can just try the following preprocessor directives (the last one is optional if it's too verbose):
+There is a built in app_trace_log but it doesn't work with GCC (probably lacks free memory) so I had to write a small drop-in replacement, but in IAR you can just use the following preprocessor directives (the last one is optional if it's too verbose):

 ```